akaizn-junior/bashtian/README.md

-# bashtian
+# Bashtian
-Some basic bash scripts
+Some basic bash scripts.
+Install it and have the following commands available to you.

+* gitit
+* full-update

+Copyright &copy; 2018 Simao Nziaka